 In this article, we explain how to administer an employee engagement survey from start to finish and offer you a free template you can use.
-If you’d rather use a digital platform to engage with employees, check out Zoho People.
-This popular software offers a feature-rich employee feedback system, time and attendance tracking, goal setting, peer and management reviews, and much more.
-Click here for a free 15-day trial.

 Free Employee Engagement Survey Template

 Here is a short 10-question template that is meant for any organization in any industry.
 Regardless of your size or structure, these 10 questions should be useful for your business.
-Click here to download this survey as a free PDF, or click here to view as a Google doc.

 Instructions: Please fill out this survey to the best of your ability.
 ABC Company will be using this survey to create benchmarks and identify areas that we can improve as a company.
 The survey is anonymous and the data will only be used for this purpose.
 Please feel free to write in commentary as well, the more detail or ideas provided the better.

 Please note that for all questions, the following scale applies: